 6.3 Door Perimeter Flatness

-When a suitable straightedge is laid against the door face at or within 1/4˝ of the top, bottom, hinge edge, and lock edge on both faces any deviation between the face and the straightedge shall not allow a 0.0625˝ rod or block to pass.
+Using a straightedge suitable for the size of the door, the straightedge is laid against the door face at or within 1/4˝ of the top, bottom, hinge edge, and lock edge on both faces any deviation between the face and the straightedge shall not allow a 0.0625˝ rod or block to pass.
+(Reference Figure G.)

 Note: The straightedge shall be allowed to “rest” naturally on the door surface, not pulled down at one end to meet the door